hotel occupancy rates

 5. Dynamic Pricing Is The Key

-Dynamic pricing strategy is the main tool that every hotel must use for better occupancy rates.
+Dynamic pricing strategy is must for hotels to increase occupancy rates.

 Through constant hotel pricing monitoring, you can set flexible pricing based on the market demand which allows the hotel to maintain occupancy rates even in the off seasons as well as also with the opportunity to increase revenue generated per room when the demands get high.